-Arlington GOP leader doxes neighbors who complain about mask-less businesses
+Arlington GOP leader posts names, numbers of those who complained about mask violations

 “Andrew was removed from the group and blocked and his comments were deleted for violating every rule that we have in the group,” MacBeth said.

 Loposser, who runs a political consulting business, also works as a legislative assistant to Del.
-Michael J. Webert (R-Rappahannock).
-He said complaining about lack of enforcement could harmful both to struggling restaurants and retail shops and their low-paid employees.
+Michael J. Webert (R-Fauquier).
+He said complaining about lack of enforcement could be harmful both to struggling restaurants and retail shops and their low-paid employees.

 “The small businesses have a hard enough time recovering” from the prolonged coronavirus shutdown, he said.
-“Having a minimum-wage guy trying to enforce a mask rule is just too much … We’re putting them in danger.”
+“Having a minimum-wage guy trying to enforce a mask rule is just too much. . . .
+We’re putting them in danger.”

 More than 23,000 complaints from across the state have been logged by the Virginia Department of Health’s online complaint portal since it opened June 14; all the information there is accessible to the public under the Freedom of Information Act.

-The moderation of the Arlington neighbors’ Facebook group, Joshua Farrar, said that shortly after he deleted Loposser’s posts and banned him, someone uploaded the same information about people who had made complaints to an Arlington Reddit thread.
+The moderator of the Arlington neighbors’ Facebook group, Joshua Farrar, said that shortly after he deleted Loposser’s posts and banned him, someone uploaded the same information about people who had made complaints to an Arlington Reddit thread.

 The information was soon removed, and the account that posted them was deleted, Farrar said.

-Note: This story has been updated with a new headline.